AvePoint/fly-client/powershell/README.md

-# Fly.Client - the PowerShell module for the Fly SDK API
+# FLY.Client - the PowerShell module for the Fly SDK API

 - SDK version: 1.1.3